 Community-based Learning (CBL) is an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups.
 The "Community-based Learning" model (often referred to as "service-learning"), attempts to capture Georgetown's central commitment to partnership with community representatives in designing mutually beneficial outcomes for CBL courses.

 Intersections puts the "learning" in "experiential learning."
-Combining experience with sustained reflection and trans-disciplinary content, students in this online summer 1-3 credit course taught by CSJ team members, processes the intersection and integration of the following: research, learning, and service; reflection and action; that which is personal and that which is political; the local and the global; and one’s position in a community and one’s identity as a social actor.
+Combining experience with sustained reflection and trans-disciplinary content, students in this online summer 1-3 credit course taught through the CSJ process the intersection and integration of research, learning, and service; reflection and action; the personal and the political; the local and the global; and one’s position in a community and identity as a social actor.

 The Program on Justice and Peace (JUPS) is a program of study toward a major or minor in the Georgetown College of Arts and Sciences, a minor in the School of Nursing and Health Studies, and the McDonough School of Business, or a certificate in the School of Foreign Service.
 JUPS fosters creative and collaborative envisioning to explore complex questions of practical morality and domestic and global politics.

 The Program in Education, Inqury, and Justice (EDIJ) is a six-course minor in the Georgetown College of Arts and Sciences, which students apply to during the spring of their sophomore year.
 EDIJ embodies the notion that all service and action should flow from contemplation and inquiry, and adds to the lifelong development of men and women for others.
 For more information on program events and student spotlights, like EDIJ on Facebook.